You know your pain better than anyone. And as hard as it’s been to handle it, your experience holds the key to making a plan to treat it.

 All Pain Is Not the Same

-In order to make your pain management plan, your doctor will first consider whether you have sudden (“acute”) or long-term (“chronic”) pain.
+In order to make your pain management plan, your doctor will first find out whether you have sudden (“acute”) or long-term (“chronic”) pain.

 Acute pain starts suddenly and usually feels sharp.
 Broken bones, burns, or cuts are classic examples.
-So is pain after surgery or giving birth.
+So is pain after giving birth or surgery.

 Acute pain may be mild and last just a moment.
 Or it may be severe and last for weeks or months.
 In most cases, acute pain does not last longer than 6 months, and it stops when its underlying cause has been treated or has healed.